Actor Lee Sun-kyun of Oscar-winning film 'Parasite' is found dead in Seoul

 According to Yonhap, Lee has denied that he knowingly used drugs and argued he was deceived by a bar employee into using them.

-He reportedly filed a criminal complaint against the bar employee and her accomplice for blackmailing him and defrauding him of about 270,000 dollars.
+He reportedly filed a criminal complaint against the bar employee and her accomplice for blackmailing him and defrauding him of about $270,000.

-Lee, who was 48, was at the height of his career that spans over two decades.
+Lee, who was 48, was at the height of his career that spanned over two decades.

 He made his debut in the early 2000s and quickly became a household name among South Koreans television watchers through hit dramas such as Behind the White Tower and Coffee Prince.